 That the little ant had been struggling all night to take that heavy load somewhere important.
 But he’d clearly lost the scent of the ant trail and he was lost.
 He was going nowhere fast.

 Sometimes if you’re carrying such a heavy load, you cannot see where you’re going.
 You may need help to slow down or lessen that load.

-How often have I felt like that myself?
+How often have you felt like that yourself?

 When my life gets really busy there is no time or headspace for planning and making sure I’m headed where I want to be.
 Sometimes I’m even too tired for socializing with my friends or talking to family back home.
 I just push on – head down not really looking where I’m going.
 Why?
 Because I’m being the good girl.
 Because that’s what the good girl does.
 She’s the one that gets a lot done.
 She’s the one that looks after others.
 But at a personal cost… And I need reminding from my own therapist to know that it’s ok to stop.
 To prioritize my own self-care.
 That I’m still loved and accepted, even if I’m just working at 80%.